3.3. Basic Measurement Operation

 Reference Source

 When reference source is set to a source channel, two additional read-only settings will appear.
 These settings display the amplitude and offset for the specified source module.
-However, the below states maybe shown.
+However, the states below may be shown:

 Disconnected The selected source channel does not have a source module connected.